-Shopping for rugs is an experience that can be unbelievably draining on you financially if you are not careful.
+Shopping for rugs in Morocco is an experience that can be unbelievably draining on you financially if you are not careful.
 It DOES NOT matter if you travel to Morocco already knowledgeable and aware of Moroccan sales tactics & techniques.
 As several guide books about Morocco say – Moroccan sales techniques are generally regarded as among the most sophisticated and effective in the world.
 More about this will be explained throughout this section.
 Without a doubt Moroccans are some of the best salespeople in the world – they take business to a different level.
 Business in Morocco is in part about building relationships with your clients – relationships that are more involved than the typical western business relationship – which is often purely transaction oriented in nature.

 The following information is based entirely on personal experience and can of course vary depending on the situation.
 The first story may be somewhat unique as this probably does not happen to most tourists who visit Morocco.
 The second story is much more commonplace and would occur to most tourists if they enter a typical Moroccan rug shop.